riok/mapperly/docs/docs/configuration/reusing-mapping-configurations.md

 }
 ```

-In this example, the `Map` method for `Apple` reuses the configuration from `ToFruit`, ensuring consistent property mapping.
+In this example, the `Map` method for `Apple` reuses the configuration from `ToFruit`, ensuring consistent property
+mapping.

 ## Restrictions

 The `IncludeMappingConfigurationAttribute` can only include such mapping configurations that are in the same class.
 Currently, configurations from other classes cannot be included.

-The `IncludeMappingConfigurationAttribute` only uses a mapping if the mapped types are the same or base types of the mapped type.
-This means that the configuration will only be applied if the source and target types of the included mapping are compatible.
+The `IncludeMappingConfigurationAttribute` only uses a mapping if the mapped types are the same or base types of
+the mapped type.
+This means that the configuration will only be applied if the source and target types of the
+included mapping are compatible.

 ## Diagnostics

-If an `IncludeMappingConfigurationAttribute` refers to an ambiguous mapping configuration (e.g., multiple configurations exist with the same name), the mapper will emit a diagnostic message to help you resolve the ambiguity.
+If an `IncludeMappingConfigurationAttribute` refers to an ambiguous mapping configuration (e.g., multiple
+configurations exist with the same name), the mapper will emit RMG062 to help you resolve the ambiguity.
 This configuration only considers the compatible mappings.